nicvagn/Gambit-Pairing/README.md

 - **Standings & Tiebreaks**
   - Standings table with configurable tiebreak columns.
   - Cross-table view showing all results.
+- **Print Feature**
+  - Print pairings, standings, or player lists directly from the application.
+  - Print preview and printer selection supported.
 - **History & Export**
   - Detailed history log of actions, pairings, and results.
   - Export standings and player lists to CSV or text.